Socialist Labour Party of Croatia

-Socialist Labour Party of Croatia (Socijalistička radnička partija Hrvatske or SRP lit. 'sickle') is a minor socialist party in Croatia, also known as Socialist Workers' Party of Croatia.
+Socialist Labour Party of Croatia (Socijalistička radnička partija Hrvatske or SRP lit. 'sickle') is a minor Titoist party in Croatia, also known as Socialist Workers' Party of Croatia.
 Their youth wing are the Young Socialists of Croatia (Mladi Socijalisti Hrvatske).

 Ideology

 The party identifies as the meeting point of many different leftist ideologies.
 It emphasizes the importance of worker self-management and participatory democracy.
 Socialist Labour Party supports new social movements; party delegates have supported Zagreb Pride and the union protests.

 Defending the good name of Yugoslav resistance movement during the World War II is also one of the key issues.
 The Party also considers the Croatian War of Independence to have been one of the Yugoslav civil war rather than a war of independence, which is a unique position among parties in Croatia.

 The youth section of SRP is called Young Socialists.

 Publications

 The official paper is called Socijalizam danas (Socialism Today).

 Party organization in Split publishes its own paper Gariful (The Carnation).